 A diary is a daily tool, so remember that you will be looking at it every day.
 So, you’re going to want to make it look pretty!

 If you’re using an online app such as Trello, be creative with your boards.
 Set your background to an image of a place you wish to visit; it’ll motivate you to work harder!

 Prioritising your commitments is essential, especially if you’re a chronic over-committer.
 First tip; always know when something is due!

 If you have just received an English assignment and it’s due at the end of the term, get out your handy notebook or add a card on Trello ASAP and write in that due date.

 Even mark that day with a sticky note so you know you have a task upcoming.

-A trick that I’ve even seen my students use is marking commitments with a different colour based on where they rank in that students’ list of priorities.
+A time management strategies that I’ve even seen my students use is marking commitments with a different colour based on where they rank in that students’ list of priorities.
 Use red for high priority items, yellow for semi-urgent and green for those due at a later date.
 Work through from the red to the green until all tasks are done!

 Tip 3.
 Take regular study breaks

 A mental reboot now and again is essential for peak academic performance.
 In periods of prolonged study, your ability to process information quickly diminishes the longer you spend studying.
 So the longer you study, the less proactive you are.

 A recommended method to break down work intervals is the Pomodoro Technique.
 With this technique, 25 minutes is spent completing the required task followed by a 5 minute break.
 After 4 consecutive 25 minute blocks, have a longer 15-30 minute break to properly recharge.